By Celia Barbour

 Bring 1½ inches of water to a simmer in a heavy-bottomed saucepan.
 Stir in the vinegar.
 Crack one egg into a small bowl or cup, and slide it gently into the water.
 Repeat with remaining eggs, spacing them evenly.
 Cook at a bare simmer about 3 minutes, until the whites are set and the yolks firm on the outside but still wobbly within.
 Transfer to a plate using a slotted spoon and set aside.

 Divide the reserved rice among four bowls.
 Set a pat of butter on each.
 Top with one poached egg.
 Drizzle with sesame oil, soy sauce and sriracha.
 Sprinkle with scallions and sesame seeds, if using.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.